 Raspberry Pi $36.98 value (Grades 3 and up)

 is a credit-card sized computer that plugs designed to allow people to explore computing and learn programming languages like Scratch and Python.
 The Raspberry Pi itself costs around $35, but there are many kit options also available.

 The Hummingbird is similar to the Raspberry Pi but comes with more wires and parts to make creating and coding your own 3D creations much easier.
 Students can use the CREATE Lab Visual Programmer, Scratch, Snap!, or BirdBlox to code their creations.
 See what other students have created with Hummingbird

 are another option similar to Raspberry Pi, Hummingbird, and Circuit Playground.
 Microbits allows students to code their own creations using the MakeCode Editor or Python.
 The Microbits website

 has lots of ideas and projects created by other students.

 Program missions for your Rover using the microphone, speaker, lights.
 The Rover will take directions by 45 or 90 degrees and distances in inches or feet.
 Great for calculating distances and converting measurements.

-This programmable ball that pairs with a smartphone or tablet, has a play interface face younger students.
-Allows middle students to program the Sphero ball through the Macrolab app with the Scratch-like interface.
-Older students can program Sphero through orbBasic for Sphero.
+This programmable ball that pairs with a smartphone or tablet, has programming interfaces for students of all ages.
 Use the Nubby Cover to compare force and distance in physics-related experiments.
 Their SPRK page has ideas and lessons for using the Sphero and the coding apps for CORE lessons and STEM challenges.

-SPRK+, the Ollie, and Sphero Mini versions are also available for checkout.
+SPRK+, the Ollie, Sphero Mini, and Bolt versions are also available for checkout.